-We’re sharing our favorite ten reasons why we love to garden and how it can benefit you.
+We’re sharing our favorite ten reasons we love to garden and how it can benefit you.

 10 Reasons Gardening is Good for Your Health

 Below you will find ten reasons why gardening is good for health and can improve your quality of life.
 Can a simple garden provide all of this and fresh peppers?

 You use muscles all over your body and face various resistances that strengthen you from the inside out.
 Get tips on being a healthier you this year!

 3. Take in natural oxygen.
 Plants produce oxygen and purify the air.
-Spend time in your garden and breathe in the wonderful, clean air being produced by your plants every second!
+Spend time in your garden and breathe in the wonderful, clean air produced by your plants every second!

-4. Have at some herbs.
+4. Have some herbs.
 Save a little space to plant herbs in your garden.
-Herbs are great for a variety of remedial teas, aromatherapy, and for adding nutrition and vitamins to your recipes.
+Herbs are great for a variety of remedial teas, aromatherapy, and adding nutrition and vitamins to your recipes.

 6. Lower your blood pressure.
 A simple stroll through your garden in the evening to check on its progress can help you relax and lower your blood pressure.

 7. Reduce your stress.
 The sights, sounds, and smells of your garden can all help release chemicals in your body that promote happiness and stress relief.

 8. Stimulate your mind.
 Gardening is a great way to give your mind a workout.
 You use math, fine and gross motor movement, problem-solving, and other skills that keep your brain young and active.